-In a study assessing the accuracy of D-dimer testing for diagnosing pulmonary embolism (PE) patients that had a positive result were further assessed with ventilation–perfusion scans (reference standard 1), whereas patients that had negative D-dimer results were evaluated with routine clinical follow up (reference standard 2).
+A study assessed the accuracy of D-dimer testing for diagnosing pulmonary embolism (PE).
+Patients that had a positive D-dimer result were further assessed with ventilation–perfusion scans (reference standard 1), whereas patients that had negative D-dimer results were assessed with routine clinical follow up (reference standard 2).
 Therefore, patients who had asymptomatic pulmonary embolisms, but negative D-dimer results may not have been diagnosed by routine follow up (symptoms may have resolved in the interim).

-Studies, where the reference standard was an expensive and/or invasive test, are particularly prone to verification bias.
-For instance, studies assessing the diagnostic accuracy of faecal occult blood test (FOBT) often employ a study design where only those that test positive on FOBT receive a confirmatory invasive test known as a colonoscopy.
-Although these designs may have been used for ethical or funding restrictions, they introduce verification bias.
-Comparing the diagnostic accuracy studies of FOBT for colorectal cancer in studies without verification bias against those with verification bias found that ‘the pooled sensitivity of FOBT without verification bias was significantly lower than those studies with this bias.
-The pooled specificity of the studies without verification bias was also higher.
+Although these designs may have been used for ethical or funding restrictions, they introduce the potential for verification bias.
+A meta-analysis comparing the diagnostic accuracy of FOBT for colorectal cancer found that ‘the pooled sensitivity of FOBT without verification bias was significantly lower (.36 vs. 0.70) than those studies with this bias.
+The pooled specificity of the studies without verification bias was also higher (0.96 vs.0.88).
+The authors concluded that the test may not be may not be sufficiently sensitive to act as an effective screening test for colorectal cancer.

 Ideally, in a diagnostic accuracy study, all patients should receive the same reference test.
-However, obtaining a reference test in every patient may not be ethical, practical, or cost-effective, which can lead to verification bias.
+However, obtaining a reference test in every patient may not be ethical, practical, or cost effective, which can lead to verification bias.
 One way to reduce verification bias in clinical studies is to perform the reference test in a random sample of study participants.
 Some statistical methods have been developed to correct for verification bias, but these should be used with caution.